sonic-net/SONiC/doc/mgmt/SONiC_PIM-SSM_MgmtFramework_HLD.md

 * no ip pim hello
 * ip pim bfd
 * no ip pim bfd

+Once PIM interface specific configurations are done on a particular interface, that particular interface cannot be deleted till PIM interface configurations exists on that interface.
+Interface can be deleted, once PIM interface configurations are cleared.

+For "Dynamic Port Breakout" feature, when a particular physical port is breakin/breakout, existing interfaces will be deleted and new set of interfaces will be created.
+As part of that existing interface delete, relevant PIM configurations on that interface will be cleaned up internally.

+VRF change for a particular interface is not allowed, once PIM interface-specific configurations are present in that interface.
+It should be cleaned up before changing the VRF.

 ```
 PIM interface-specific configurations are supported in Ethernet, Port-channel & VLAN interfaces.
 Here VLAN interface is shown as an example.